William Barlow (bishop of Chichester): Court circles

 There is little factual evidence to suggest that Barlow played a major role in the Court of Henry VIII.
 The main reference linking him with a courtly position is contained in one of Henry's letters to James V of Scotland.
 This letter of October 1535 introduces "our trusty and right welbeloved Counsaillour Mr Barlowe, Clerke, Pryour of the Monastery of Bisham, being sufficiently instructed in the specialities of certain grete and weighty causes."
 Much has been made of his supposed involvement with the king's 'great matter'; his desire to rid himself of Queen Catherine by getting his marriage to her annulled.
 However, a careful study of all the available communications and other documents suggests that it was William's brother John Barlow who played the major role.
 It was certainly he who was closely associated with the Bullen (Boleyn) family, not William.

 What is apparent is that William Barlow was appointed as prior of Haverfordwest Priory, in 1534; the position was in the gift of Anne Boleyn as Marchioness of Pembroke.
-He also suggested himself as a suffragan bishop in the diocese of St David's, a suggestion supported by John Barlow, but the bishop Richard Rawlins, soon to be a troublesome opponent, rejected him.
+He also suggested himself as a suffragan bishop in the Diocese of St Davids, a suggestion supported by John Barlow, but the bishop Richard Rawlins, soon to be a troublesome opponent, rejected him.

 William experienced hostile opposition to his reformist ideas and teaching and, with the support of Thomas Cromwell, was moved from Haverfordwest and made prior of Bisham Priory in Berkshire.
 This he handed over to the king in 1536; but it was briefly a candidate to be upgraded to an abbey.
 His brothers Roger and Thomas Barlow were purchasers or grantees of Haverfordwest Priory in 1546, after its dissolution in 1536.
 Roger Barlow was married and founded the Barlow family of Slebech.
 He had been a merchant and a companion of Sebastian Cabot voyaging to South America; Thomas Barlow remained unmarried and was rector of Catfield.